 You’ll notice that I did not make it to the Red Bull Ring today.
 Sorry, I’d like to go, but there won’t be time tomorrow, and after seeing many race tracks, and car manufacturers, I’m certainly not pining for more pavement.
 But, along the way today, a funny thing happened.

 I think that we can all agree that Red Bull is a marketing juggernaut.
-These guys sell one product, but with all of the Global branding in motorsports, and frankly, just about any kind of sport, their name is everywhere.
+These guys sell one product, but with all of the Global branding in motorsports, and frankly, just about any kind of sport, the brand of Red Bull is everywhere.
 You may not know but Red Bull is an Austrian product, manufactured right here in Austria.
-And so, as I’m riding along the highway, taking my occasional breaks to refresh fluids, and get something cold, I’ve always been able to consider choosing a Red Bull energy drink, or a competing product from Monster.
+And so, as I’m riding along the highway, taking my occasional breaks to refresh fluids, and get something cold, I’ve always been able to consider choosing a Red Bull energy drink, or a competing product from Monster Energy Drinks.
 Valentino Rossi is sponsored by Monster, and the KTM team, is sponsored by Red Bull.

 So, on the highways of Europe, I’ve always had the choice, and I’ve always chosen the comparable product from Monster.
-But, here in Austria, these Red Bull guys must have a sort of extortion racket, because there is not a can of Monster Energy drink within the country borders of Austria.
-They seem to have been banished, and sent packing.
-So, Red Bull is everywhere, and Monster is no where.
+But, here in Austria, these Red Bull guys must have a sort of extortion racket, because there is not a can of Monster Energy drink located anywhere within the country borders of Austria.
+All of the cans of Monster Energy Drink seem to have been banished, and sent packing.
+So, Red Bull is everywhere, and Monster is nowhere.

 And so, on my last stop before the BnB, I decided to buy a Red Bull.
 They now come in new flavors.
 Can you believe that the flavors are called, White and Black?
 I mean, come on guys, these are colors, not flavors.
 I mean, Orange and Lemon are unique, in that they are colors, and also flavors, but White and Black are not flavors.
 Please, get with the program.